rudy-bf/CarND-Path-Planning-Project/Reflection.md

 The Project Walkthrough and Q & A helped me develop my model.
 Much of what David went over and implemented was presented in the lessons.
 The walkthrough was really helpful in understanding what the C++ code was doing and what was needed to be done.

-After watching and understanding what was implemented, I added an absolute value to measure how far a car needed to be for me to considered completing a lane change.
-Essentially, if a vehicle is not 25 meters of my vehicle, stay the course.
+After watching and understanding what was implemented, I added a variable (`too_close`) to measure how far a car needed to be for me to considered completing a lane change.
+Essentially, if a vehicle is not 30 meters of my vehicle, stay the course.
 Flip that situation, we have a few things to consider:

 * Check what lane the vehicle is in
 * Is the vehicle in front of me, if so, I set the `too_close` variable `true`.